murcje/GES-2-DJI/README.md

     python.exe GES2DJI.py

 4   Add the .json files and adjust the fields in Mission Settings to your needs. - Altitude type is best set to WGS86.
-Desired Waypoints is used to thin the keyfromes from GES.
+Desired Waypoints is used to thin the keyframes from GES.
 If not used, you will get many waypoints on your drone.
 Fixed Gimbal Pitch is for adjusting the gimbal vertical tilt.
 In GES 90 degrees is looking at the horizon and 0 is looking down.
 For DJI the horizon is at 0 degrees and looking down is -90 degrees.
 Adjust your desired pitch angle accordingly.

 5   Select the Heading Mode - For orbital flight around a poi, choose Point Towards Files's POI.